Rameswaree/rg-rpn-calculator/README.md

 # rg-rpn-calculator

-This application supports the following operations :
+The application supports the following operations :

 * Addition (+)
 * Subtraction (-)